akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 From an existing product export profile:
 1. Go to `Exports`
-1. Click on the product export profile line to edit
+1. Click on the product export profile line you want to edit
-1. Click on the `Edit` button located on the top right corner of the screen
+1. Click on `Edit` located in the top right corner of the screen
-1. Once the export profile is displayed, click on the `Content` tab to edit the exported product information
+1. Once the export profile is displayed, click on `Content` to edit the exported product information

-From a newly created product export profile, click on the `Content` tab.
+From a newly created product export profile, click on `Content`.

-Then, you will land on a page divided in two sections:
+Then, you will land on a page divided into two sections:

 ![Edit a product export profile](../img/Exports_EditContent.png)

-`Filter the data`: this part allows you to define the data of the exported file, namely its columns: you will have to specify a channel and one or more locales to export (required fields).
-The last field `Attributes` will allow you to select the attributes to be used as file columns.
+`Filter the data`: this part allows you to define the data of the exported file, namely its columns: you will have to specify a channel and one or more locales to export.
+Those are required fields.
+The last field `Attributes` will allow you to select the attributes that will be used as file columns.

-`Filter the products`: this part allows you to filter your products on several product and system attributes such as the family, category, status, completeness or even insert a list of identifiers, you can also add new attributes to use them to filter your products.
+`Filter the products`: this part allows you to filter your products on several product and system attributes such as family, category, status, completeness or even insert a list of identifiers.
+You can also add new attributes to use them to filter your products.

 ## Filter the data

 ### Select a channel

-Each export can only be linked to one channel, please select the relevant channel of products to export.
+Each export can only be linked to one channel, please select the relevant channel containing the products you want to export.

 ![Choose a channel](../img/Exports_EditManageChannels.png)

 ### Select one or more locales

-By default, all activated locales for the channel previously selected are exported.
+By default, all activated locales for the channel you previously selected are exported.
 You can export product information for one or more locales depending on your needs.

 For instance, Peter needs an export for his Spanish translator: he selects French and Spanish locales, the exported file the translator can enrich the product information for the Spanish locale based on the French product information.

 ### Remove a locale

-Click on the small cross nearby the locale code.
+Click on the small cross next to the locale code.

 ### Add a locale